 The Organized Life Planner has a large, beautiful, spiral binding and gorgeous monthly tabs.
 It comes as two separate books with January through June in the first book and July through December in the second.
 Each month begins with a short devotion which goes along with The Organized Homeschool Life Week-by-Week Guide.
 The week-by-week guide goes into further detail and includes links for printable forms.

-In both the guide and planner, Melanie focuses on achievable sized goals which are focused on our home and homeschool.
-As a task-oriented, type-A woman, I love this because I’m able to focus on what’s important and not feel overwhelmed by my never-ending to-do list.
-The best part is that the tasks we’re encouraged to complete go right along with a typical school year.
+Melanie focuses on achievable sized goals for your home and homeschool.
+I love this because I’m able to focus on what’s important and not feel overwhelmed by my never-ending to-do list.
+The best part is the tasks we’re encouraged to complete go right along with a typical school year.
 So, planning curriculum will be scheduled right at the time I would be doing that anyway!

-I’m actually surprised that planning my days this way has minimized my freak-out moments.
+Planning my days this way has minimized my freak-out moments.
 You know those moments when you realize that it’s already time for a new school year and you still have a bazillion things to do to get ready?
-The thing is when you’re planning ahead and doing a little at a time, you end up being more productive than when you make a list of twenty-five things to do in a day that don’t get done because you’re too overwhelmed.
+When you’re planning ahead, doing a little at a time, you end up being more productive than when you make a list of twenty-five things to do in a day.
+Overscheduling causes overwhelm and frustration!

 This planner includes monthly checklists to keep track of assigned tasks and goals as well as space to write your own tasks.
 There is a brainstorming area for potential obstacles that might get in the way, like doctor’s appointments or out of town guests.
 There’s also space to write down how you might overcome those obstacles.